Healthy Homemade Ham & Cheese Hot Pockets

 I’m afraid I can’t lay any claim to fame for these homemade Freezer-Friendly Ham & Swiss Pockets…

 I’m not even sure I can say that I’ve ever eaten the “original” commercial item that these little hot pockets are based one, so I am entirely unable to tell you whether these taste anything like their store-bought relatives or not.

 What I CAN tell you is that these are a slightly modified version of a delightful recipe I found on Dessert Now Dinner Later for Ham and Cheese Pockets.

-And after a very insightful article from Cook’s Illustrated regarding refreezing puff pastry dough, and a couple test runs in my freezer, I am happy to report that these lovelies work wonderfully as a freezer meal!!
+And after a very insightful article from Cook’s Illustrated regarding refreezing puff pastry dough, and a couple test runs in my freezer, I am happy to report that these homemade hot pockets work wonderfully as a freezer meal!!

 There really isn’t even much of a “recipe” per se.

 To make your own homemade puff pastry version of Ham & Cheese Hot Pockets, you’ll want some puff pastry, sliced cheese, thin-sliced deli meat and mustard (I happen to like honey dijon for this).

 To start, you’ll need to thaw your puff pastry per the box instructions.
 Then open each sheet, being careful not to crack the seams, and cut into four squares.

 Prepare an egg wash by cracking one egg into a small bowl, and mixing it with 1 tablespoon of water, then set your egg wash aside.
 We’ll get back to it in just a moment.